mhorga/mhorga.github.io/_posts/2015-08-06-authentication-in-ios.markdown

     }
 {% endhighlight %}

 Try logging in using dummy credentials and you should see a successful message printed on the label.
-Ok, now that we have a token let's log in using this token.
+Ok, now that we have a token let's log in using this token in order to get a _Session ID_.
 Replace the successful block in the code above with a call (_loginWithToken(self.requestToken)_) to a new method that we will create next:

 {% highlight swift %}
+    var sessionID: String?

+    func loginWithToken(requestToken: String) {

+    }
 {% endhighlight %}

 Now